Tin Goyenda: Robin Milford

 The ancestors of Robin Milford came to America from Ireland (In the original series- Robert Andrews, nickname Bob.
 According to the cover pages of the original series he is a 13–14 years old white American with golden hair).
 He is a nerd/ bookworm (although Kishore also reads).
 He is also known as the 'moving encyclopedia', he is the researcher and documentation specialist.
 He works part-time in the Rocky Beach Library and the leading local music company.
 He collects information related to their cases.
-The first book shows him as a skinny and short boy, but he grows taller and becomes very efficient with the ladies.
-He is known as a hunk.
+The first book shows him as a skinny and short boy, but he grows taller.
 Like Musa Aman, he lives with his journalist parents.
 His father Roger Milford works for 'Los Angeles Times'.
 Robin is seen as an expert mountain climber, though it is mentioned that he broke his limbs several times when climbing mountains.
 He is a light-sleeper.
 He has a strong sixth sense but lacks karate skills.
 He is peaceful in nature, and is often found teasing Musa and others.